Hydraulic Adaptor Standards Explained

 - ORFS prioritises leak-free performance under pressure and vibration

-- BSP remains widely used but requires careful identification
+- BSP & NPT are widely used but require careful identification

 - Metric DIN (L/S) provides structured pressure ratings and durability